Richard Serra: Early work

-"To prop" is another transitive verb from Serra's "Verb List" utilized by the artist for a series assemblages of lead plates and poles dependent on leaning and gravity as a force to stay upright.
-Serra's early Prop Pieces such as Prop (1968) relied mainly on the wall as a support.
+"To prop" is another transitive verb from Serra's "Verb List" utilized by the artist for a series of assemblages of lead plates and poles dependent on leaning and gravity as a force to stay upright.
+His early Prop Pieces like Prop (1968) relied mainly on the wall as a support.
 Serra wanted to move away from the wall to remove what he thought was a pictorial convention.
 In 1969 he propped four lead plates up on the floor like a house of cards.
 The sculpture One Ton Prop: House of Cards (1969) weighed 1 ton and the four plates were self-supporting.

 Another pivotal moment for Serra occurred in 1969 when he was commissioned by the artist Jasper Johns to make a Splash Piece in Johns's studio.
 While Serra heated the lead plates to splash against the wall, he took one of the larger plates and set it in the corner where it stood on its own.
 Serra's break into space followed shortly after with the sculpture Strike: To Roberta and Rudy (1969–71).
-Serra wedged an 8 by 24-foot plate of steel into a corner and divided the room into two equal spaces.
+Serra wedged an 8 by 24-foot (2.4 × 7.3 m) plate of steel into a corner and divided the room into two equal spaces.
 The work invited the viewer to walk around the sculpture, shifting the viewer's perception of the room as they walked.

-Serra first recognized the potential of working in large scale with his Skullcracker Series made during the exhibition, "Art and Technology," at the L.A.
-County Museum of Art in 1969.
+Serra first recognized the potential of working in large scale with his Skullcracker Series made during the exhibition, "Art and Technology," at LACMA (the Los Angeles County Museum of Art) in 1969.
 He spent ten weeks building a number of ephemeral stacked steel pieces at the Kaiser Steelyard.
-Using a crane to explore the principles of counterbalance and gravity, the stacks were as tall as 30 to 40 feet high and weighed between 60 and 70 tons.
-They were knocked down by the steel workers at the end of each day.
-The scale of the stacks allowed Serra to begin think of his work outside the confines of gallery and museum spaces.
+Using a crane to explore the principles of counterbalance and gravity, the stacks were as tall as 30 to 40 feet (9 to 12 m) high and weighed between 60 and 70 tons (54.4 and 63.5 t).
+They were knocked down by the steelworkers at the end of each day.
+The scale of the stacks allowed Serra to begin to think of his work outside the confines of gallery and museum spaces.